-In March, the UN Tax Committee released a proposal to include a new provision for natural resources, Article 5A of the UN Model Tax Convention.
-It comes shortly after the OECD’s bid to add a similar alternative provision to the Commentary on Article 5 of the OECD Model Tax Convention.
+In March 2024, the UN Tax Committee released a proposal to include a new provision for natural resources, Article 5A of the UN Model Tax Convention.
+This came shortly after the OECD’s bid to add a similar alternative provision to the Commentary on Article 5 of the OECD Model Tax Convention.
+The UN model has been updated in March 2025¹, and the OECD’s in November 2025.
 The IGF has been monitoring and contributing to these developments primarily through its work on the UN Subcommittee on Extractive Industry Taxation Issues for Developing Countries.
-If adopted, the UN and OECD proposals would help protect the right of resource-rich countries to collect revenue from mining.
+These UN and OECD updates seek to help protect the right of resource-rich countries to collect revenue from mining.

 Similarities Between the UN and OECD Proposals

-Both proposals lower the time required to trigger a taxable presence (“permanent establishment”) to 30 days in any 12-month period (reduced from 6 and 12 months in the UN and OECD models, respectively), reflecting a longstanding practice in oil-producing countries.
+Both updates address the time required to trigger a taxable presence (“permanent establishment”).
+The UN draft sets a clear 30 days threshold in any 12-month period, replacing the previous six-month test applied within the same 12-month frame for determining whether extractive activities create a permanent establishment.
+The OECD update introduces an optional provision that allows treaty partners to agree a shorter, resource-specific threshold (e.g. 30, 90 days, or another duration) within a standard 12-month measurement period, reflecting a longstanding practice in oil-producing countries.
 This is particularly relevant to subcontractors who tend to be more mobile than licence holders and can more easily avoid establishing a taxable presence.

-The OECD proposal gives resource-rich countries the right to tax capital gains from the sale of shares in extractive assets in their jurisdiction—a major source of revenue loss.
-It also includes an alternative provision that could be inserted into Article 15, making it easier to tax non-resident employment income arising from short-term activities in the sector.
-The UN model already includes these provisions.
+The OECD update gives resource-rich countries the right to tax capital gains from the sale of shares in extractive assets in their jurisdiction—a major source of revenue loss.
+It also includes an alternative provision inserted into Article 15, making it easier to tax non-resident employment income arising from short-term activities in the sector The UN model already includes these provisions.

 Differences Between the UN and OECD Proposals